"Horses should be trained in such as

 from the great authors.
 And it has made me aware that

-"Classical" horsemanship is not just word, it is a lifestyle, and
+"Classical" horsemanship is not just a word, it is a lifestyle, and

 experience.
 For me this is experience is still occurring to this

-In the country of Portugal the principles of classical riding are not
+day.
+In Portugal Portugal the principles of classical riding are

 longer embarrassed by my search for the sensation of connection, rather,